MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-operations-guide-overview.md

 Operations Manager, a component of System Center, enables you to monitor services, devices, and operations for many computers in a single console.
 Operators can gain rapid insight into the state of the IT environment and the IT services running across different systems and workloads by receiving alerts and using numerous views providing insight into health, security, performance, or configuration issues affecting the health of the service.

 The Operations Guide is a comprehensive resource that can be used to understand and use Operations Manager.
 The Operations Guide covers administrative, monitoring, reporting, and operating tasks typically performed by an administrator or operator.
-It follows the Operations Manager Deployment Guide in order of use during an Operations Manager implementation project, but does not assume that the administrator or operator participated in the installation of the Operations Manager infrastructure.
+It follows the Operations Manager Deployment Guide in order of use during an Operations Manager implementation project, but doesn't assume that the administrator or operator participated in the installation of the Operations Manager infrastructure.

 **Before you read the Operations Guide:**

-If you are new to Operations Manager, you should read [Key Concepts](key-concepts.md) to understand what a management group is and how Operations Manager works.
+If you're new to Operations Manager, you should read [Key Concepts](key-concepts.md) to understand what a management group is and how Operations Manager works.

 Read [What's New in Operations Manager](./whats-new-in-om.md) to review the differences between Operations Manager 2016 and later versions.